ParthTayade/Movies-Recommender-System/README.md

 #### 1. Data Understanding and Feature Selection

-&#9679; Analyzed the movie dataset and identified relevant features such as title, genres, keywords, overview, cast, and crew.
+&#9679; Analyzed the movie dataset and identified relevant features such as title, genres, overview, cast, and crew.

 &#9679; Selected only content-based attributes required for generating recommendations.